History of Melbourne Knights FC: A Victorian powerhouse 1965-1972

 In 1967 SC Croatia found itself well off the pace after Round 10, sitting in 7th position.
 But the final 12 matches of the season saw the club rally as it went on an impressive run that saw it only lose 2 of those remaining 12 matches as they climbed all the way up to 3rd spot, its highest league finish.
 This first ever top 4 finish saw SC Croatia qualify for the prestigious Australia Cup, a national knock-out soccer tournament featuring the 16 best clubs in the country.
 SC Croatia won its opening round match 2–0 away to West Adelaide Hellas at Hindmarsh Stadium.
 SC Croatia was eventually knocked out in the quarter-finals, losing against Brunswick Juventus.

 In 1968 all the hard work of previous years finally paid off with what was the high point of this era, when SC Croatia won its first Victorian State League championship.
-Under the captaincy of Horst Rau (the club's longest serving captain) SC Croatia was dominant winning 15 of its 22 matches, and finishing 7 points clear of the second place Polonia.
+Under the captaincy of Horst Rau (the club's longest serving captain) SC Croatia was dominant winning 15 of its 22 matches, and finishing 7 points clear of the second-place Polonia.
 The club had finally lived up to its tag as the 'Glamour Team'.
 It was a remarkable achievement particularly given that the club was sitting in 5th position by Round 10, a massive 5 points behind the league leaders at the time Hakoah Melbourne.
 From that point onwards SC Croatia went undefeated for the rest of the season, winning 10 of the final 12 matches of the season.

 1968 also saw SC Croatia win the prestigious Dockerty Cup (defeating South Melbourne 1–0 in the final in front of 18,000 people at Olympic Park), as well as the Ampol Cup to complete a remarkable treble.
 SC Croatia is one of only two sides to ever achieve that treble, the other being Green Gully in 1981.
-SC Croatia also went on to narrowly lose the Inter City Cup to Hakoah Eastern Suburbs of Sydney 3–2 at Olympic Park.
+SC Croatia also narrowly lost the Inter City Cup to Hakoah Eastern Suburbs of Sydney 3–2 at Olympic Park.
 Finally in 1968 SC Croatia competed in its second Australia Cup in what would be the last tournament staged.
 In the opening round SC Croatia faced Adelaide Juventus at Olympic Park, winning 3–1.
 The club's run would end in the quarter-finals, losing to eventual tournament Runner-Up Hakoah Melbourne.
-In the end 1968 proved to be an outstanding season where SC Croatia truly came of age, cementing itself as one of the most powerful clubs in the country.
+In the end, 1968 proved to be an outstanding season where SC Croatia truly came of age, cementing itself as one of the most powerful clubs in the country.